 Color Constructs

-In this course you will study the relationships and perception of space and form through two- and three-dimensional optical experiments using color.
+This course studies the relationships and perception of space and form through two- and three-dimensional optical experiments using color per Joseph Albers' definition of color theory as a hands-on experimental process of creating relationships through perception.